sroelants/sroelants/src/posts/2019/rachmaninoffs_isle_of_the_dead.md

 There you have it.
 I hope that didn't put you in a gloomy mood.
 I hope I managed to get across how much depth, nuance and variety Rachmaninoff manages to put into a piece that, on the face of it, is simply about gloomy death.

-[^1]: This tradition was started by Berlios in his _Symphonie Fantastique_, another tone poem in which the composer imagines himself, driven to despair from an unrequited love, attempting suicide by consuming copious amounts of opium.
-This causes him to fall into delirious halucinations in which he is executed at the guillotine on charges of killing his love.
-He then witnesses a grotesque sabbath feast of witches and spirits, accompanied by the Dies Irae.